 However, the category continued to see robust inflows, emerging as the best-performing category in terms of the amount of money it received during the month of November.

-ELSS, Dividend Yield Funds again witness outflows
+ELSS, dividend yield funds again witness outflows

 Among all equity subcategories, only ELSS (equity-linked savings scheme) and dividend yield fund logged outflows.
 However, the pressure eased slightly in ELSS subcategory, with outflows narrowing from Rs 665.66 crore in October to Rs 570.17 crore in November.